ehtishamoas/introToIM/midtermProject/journal.md

 ## Penguin Rush

 ### Game Description:
-I plan to create a 2D platform game where a player character (a penguin) can be controlled using arrow keys.
+Penguine Rush would be a 2D platform game where a player character (a penguin) can be controlled using arrow keys.
 The player target would be to move around and collect fishes while avoiding the seals and traps.

 ### Progress: